hadmacker/numbrella/README.md

-# Numbrella
+# Numbrillig

-Numbrella is a web-based app for use with tablets and smartphones allowing children to explore interesting numbers, patterns, sequences, and mathematics beyond their age ([Hypernumeracy](https://literallyausome.com.au/autism/hyperlexia-and-hypernumeracy/#:~:text=Hypernumeracy%20is%20known%20as%20'hyperlexia,like%20hyperlexia%20does%20with%20letters.)).
+Numbrillig is a web-based app for use with tablets and smartphones allowing children to explore interesting numbers, patterns, sequences, and mathematics beyond their age ([Hypernumeracy](https://literallyausome.com.au/autism/hyperlexia-and-hypernumeracy/#:~:text=Hypernumeracy%20is%20known%20as%20'hyperlexia,like%20hyperlexia%20does%20with%20letters.)).

 Screenshots can be found at the [end of this file](#screenshots).